Buckwheat Kasha Recipe

 • Greens for garnish: While my personal favorites are parsley and green onions, feel free to mix in dill, lettuce, or any fresh seasonal herbs for that verdant garnish.

-Step 1: Prep The Cereal
+Step 1: Prep the Cereal

-Measure the necessary quantity of cereal and transfer it into a pan.
+Measure the 5.29 oz of buckwheat grain and transfer it into a pan.
 Rinse it thoroughly under running water multiple times.
 Then place the pan on the heat source.
-Upon reaching boiling point, lower the heat, sprinkle in some salt, and allow the cereal to cook for about 15-20 minutes.

 Buckwheat Kasha Step 1 Prep the Cereal

-Step 2: Sauté The Onion And Lard
+Step 2: Sautรฉ the Onion and Lard

 Buckwheat Kasha Saute the Onion and Lard